qwikverse/qwik-lottie/README.md

 ```

+## Lottie Files

+Get free json files from [LottieFiles](https://lottiefiles.com/featured).

 ## Configuration

-You can pass a configuration object through `options` property:
+You can pass a configuration object through property:

 - animationData: an Object with the exported animation data.
 - path: the relative path to the animation object. (animationData and path are mutually exclusive)